Ferriswheel490/CP2-project/Personal_Portfolio/README.md

 ## Author's Information
 ____
 Fairus De La Cruz
-I am an intermediate programmer interested in learning more.
++I am an intermediate programmer interested in learning more.
 I also want to be a game developer, and I am making a game called Child's Drawing, which is somewhat of a horror game.

 ## Change log
 ___